anastacia9/bios-611-project/README.md

 much.
 The New York Times.
 Retrieved August 21, 2022. <br />

 # Warning
 I tried my best, but for whatever reason, I have difficulty installing certain packages in the Rstudio server.
 These include "terra" and "mapview".
 I pasted the error message below.
 I think the issue is with this line: "configure: error: gdal-config not found or not executable."
+I tried to figure out how to fix this, but it's still not clear.
 The pdf knits just fine on my local machine, but on the Rstudio server, I can't get passed this point.
 I will ask about it in class on Monday.
 I'm very close.
-I have left the "india.pdf" report in my git repository for now.
-But the make file is there to make it once I get this problem resolved.
+I have left the "india.pdf" report in my git repository for now, but the make file is there to make all the files once I get this problem resolved.

 ```
 > install.packages("terra")